t1/deployer/README.md

 - `use-parent-handlers`: Should the log handlers of the parent logger be used?
 Defaults to `true` if the `handlers` are empty, or `false`, if there _are_ log handlers.

+### Variables

+Bundles can refer to variables in the `${name}` notation.
+To escape a `$`, simply duplicate `$$`.

+Variable values are:

+- system properties,
+- variables defined in the configuration [`vars`](#vars), and
+- variables passed into bundles (see below).

+Config variables are written into system properties.
+The deployer fails, if a variable passed in overwrites an existing variable (esp. system property), or if the resulting plan has unresolved variables.

+A variable name can contain the name of a function to be applied to the value:

+- `toUpperCase`: Turns the value into all upper case.
+- `toLowerCase`: Turns the value into all lower case.

 ## Config

 The deployer itself can be configured with a file `deployer.config.yaml`.